Study delay

 Agreements are made about the study progress and the possible possibilities for financial compensation, or advice to the examination board.
 Even for students who no longer claim financial provisions, it is therefore advisable to report circumstances in time.

 In the event of a delay due to special family circumstances, you can only claim financial support according to the profile fund (no supplementary DUO facilities available).
 Only if you are (have been) ill yourself can you also call on the facilities of DUO (given that you have a Dutch grant from DUO).
-Both facilities are explicitly subject to the reporting obligation and the Dean of Students is the one who decides whether you are eligible.
+Both facilities are explicitly subject to the reporting obligation and the dean of students is the one who decides whether you are eligible.
 He is also the only person who is authorized to support an application.

-Financial support is not automatic
+Financial support is no automatism

 Reporting special circumstances does not mean that you automatically qualify for a financial settlement or other provisions.
 The nature of the circumstances, the impact on your study and the causal relationship between the circumstance and the study delay will always be examined.